karthiksec/Module-4/Dictionary-Sort a Dictionary by Keys and Values.md

-# Dictionary-Python Program to Sort a Dictionary by Keys and Values
+# 4C.Dictionary-Python Program to Sort a Dictionary by Keys and Values

 This Python program demonstrates how to sort a dictionary:
 - Alphabetically by keys